wonducces8/Troop1941/README.md

 ## File structure
 - `index.html` – page structure and content
 - `styles.css` – theming and layout
-- `script.js` – lightbox for the photo gallery
-- `assets/images/` – placeholder images to replace with troop photos
+- `assets/images/` – placeholder images you can swap into the slides deck if needed